Your buying guide for the best kids' phones in 2017

 It's really up to you.
 While we wouldn't advise paying flagship prices on the very best phones, we do recognise that some parents will be prepared to dig deep.

-Dirt-cheap, basic phone are great second phones for kids, which they can use on the trip to and from school.
-They won't get distracted by Snapchat or the latest game or attract thieves; and it won't matter too much when the inevitable happens and they lose or break their precious phone.
+Dirt-cheap, basic phones are great phones for kids, which they can use on the trip to and from school.
+They won't get distracted by Snapchat or the latest game or attract thieves; and it won't matter too much when the inevitable happens and they lose or break their device.

 Sometimes buying a Chinese phone can be a very good way to get an attractively priced phone with much higher specifications than you would otherwise get in the UK.